Social Determinants of Health: Fruit and Vegetable Incentive Programs

 Applicability

-Based on results from this systematic review, the finding should be applicable to people with lower incomes in urban, suburban, and rural settings across the United States, regardless of sex, race or ethnicity, age, or educational attainment.
-Findings are applicable regardless of the organization that offered the program, incentive redemption venue, whether programs offered other intervention components in addition to incentives, incentive frequency and model, and intervention duration.
+Based on results from this systematic review, the finding should be applicable to people with lower incomes in urban, suburban, and rural areas throughout the United States, regardless of sex, race or ethnicity, age, or educational level.
+The findings are relevant regardless of the organization that provided the program, the incentive redemption venue, whether programs included other intervention components in addition to incentives, the incentive frequency and model, and the duration of the intervention.

 Evidence Gaps